 In October 2008, following a meeting between the Galway Healthy City Coordinator, city council and HSE officials, and UCC staff, momentum commenced and has continued regarding the development of aCorkHealthyCityproject.
 Since then, approval has been sought and received from the City Development Board (CDB) of Cork City Council for the establishment of a Healthy City Forum.

 The CDB Strategy “Imagine our Future: 2002-2012” was reviewed in 2009.
 As part of this review, a description and work strategy of the Healthy City Forum has been inserted into the document, with identified aims and milestones.
 Earlier this year, the HSE provided funding for 12 months for a .5 FTE position to coordinate the development of a Health Profile forCorkCity.
 This will ensure the group has evidence to inform future work.
-This will be led by the Health Promotion Department (HSE South) and Cork City Council, assisted in research capabilities by UCC (Departments of Epidemiology & Public Health and General Practice).
+This will be led by the Health Promotion Department (HSE South) and Cork City Council, assisted in research capabilities by UCC (School of Public Health and Department of General Practice).

 Who is involved in this project?